maaaaz/webscreenshot/README.md

 Requirements
 ------------
+* Python 2.7
-* python 2.7
+* webscreenshot python script:
+  * The **easiest way** to setup it: `pip install webscreenshot` and then directly use `$ webscreenshot`
+  * Or git clone that repository
-* phantomjs > 2.x : follow the [installation guide](https://github.com/maaaaz/webscreenshot/wiki/Phantomjs-installation) and check the [FAQ](https://github.com/maaaaz/webscreenshot/wiki/FAQ) if necessary
+* Phantomjs > 2.x : follow the [installation guide](https://github.com/maaaaz/webscreenshot/wiki/Phantomjs-installation) and check the [FAQ](https://github.com/maaaaz/webscreenshot/wiki/FAQ) if necessary

 Changelog
 ---------
+* version 2.1 - 01/14/2017: Multiprotocol option addition and PyPI packaging
 * version 2.0 - 03/08/2017: Adding proxy-type option
 * version 1.9 - 01/10/2017: Using ALL SSL/TLS ciphers
 * version 1.8 - 07/05/2015: Option groups definition